hlavacs/ViennaGameJobSystem/README.md

     #include "VECoro.h"

 VGJS runs a number of *N* worker threads, EACH having TWO work queues, a local queue and a global queue.
 When scheduling jobs, a target thread can be specified or not.
-If the job is specified to run on thread *K* (using *vgjs::thread_index{K}* ), then the job is put into thread *K*'s **local** queue.
+If the job is specified to run on thread *K* (using *vgjs\:\:thread_index{K}* ), then the job is put into thread *K*'s **local** queue.
 Only thread *K* can take it from there.
-If no thread is specified or *vgjs::thread_index{}* is chosen, then a random thread *J* is chosen and the job is inserted into thread *J*'s **global** queue.
+If no thread is specified or *vgjs\:\:thread_index{}* is chosen, then a random thread *J* is chosen and the job is inserted into thread *J*'s **global** queue.
 Any thread can steal it from there, if it runs out of local jobs.
 This paradigm is called work stealing.
 By using multiple global queues, the amount of contention between threads is minimized.

 Each thread continuously grabs jobs from one of its queues and runs them.
 If the workload is split into a large number of small tasks then all CPU cores continuously do work and achieve a high degree of parallelism.